rahulyhg/webrtc-2/README.md

 ```

 All files/folders not mentioned here are part of the symfony bundle and/or vendor libraries.

-Files are also marked with references within the code.
+Our files are also marked with references within the code.

 ## Credits